Jon-Richards/tech_art_blog/README.md

 **The Server Side**

-The server side is a Django app.
+The server side is a Django project.
 Django was chosen due to Python's proliferation in the technical art domain, being used for various tools and as a glue layer between applications.